-My husband, Ryan, and I met in college in 1991, although we did not date until a few years later.
-Our first years of marriage were spent renovating an 80 year old home in a precarious "arts district".
+Ryan, and I met in college in 1991, although we did not date until a few years later.
+Our first years of marriage were spent renovating an 80-year-old home in a precarious "arts district".
 And when I say renovate, I mean we did all the work and lived in two rooms in the house for five years.
 We both had full-time jobs too.
 We had no kitchen or central heat or air conditioning for at least two years.
 To say the stress of it all was horrendous is not giving you an accurate description.
-There were some good times, but it was difficult for me to live in carpentry filth, disorganized mess with uncompleted projects for that long.
+There were some good times, but it was difficult for me to live in carpentry filth, a disorganized mess with uncompleted projects for that long.
 It took counseling to get us through it all.
 Although I would never put myself in that same position again, renovating the house ourselves allowed me to stay home with our children...which in so many ways turned out to be what we dearly needed when Ben arrived.

-Ryan and I were married 5 years when I gave birth to Ben in July of 2003.
+Ryan and I were married five years when I gave birth to Ben in July of 2003.
 My pregnancy was normal.
 It had taken us a few years and some fertility drugs to conceive so I was very happy to be pregnant.
 I enjoyed most moments of it.
 I signed us up for every class the hospital offered - from diapering to massaging to Daddy Boot Camp.
 Ryan willingly participated in my every baby whim.

 On the evening of July 29, my water broke.
 We headed to the hospital, got settled in and everything went fine.
 I think my father-in-law even visited us during labor - I must have been calm to have visitors.
 As the night progressed, the nurse came in several times to tell me that I needed to change my position because the baby's heart rate was decreasing.
-She gave me an oxygen mask to wear and the heart rate appeared normal again.
+She gave me an oxygen mask to wear and my heart rate appeared normal again.

 I feel pain really well.
 So I am not opposed to any drugs that will help that pain diminish.
 When the anesthesiologist, whom Ryan called Doogie, gave me the epidural, it did not go great.
-He yelled at me because I moved and for some reason the pain never really went away.
+He yelled at me because I moved and for some reason, the pain never really went away.
 [As an aside, I finally had a great epidural with my third son, so I know what they should feel like.]
 They gave me lots of drugs to help.
-I slept for many hours and awoke around 7am - or rather was awoken by this very tough nurse.
+I slept for many hours and awoke around 7a.m. - or rather was awoken by this tough nurse.